vatavu-sara/folderC/README.md

 - \$2(the second), optional: the PATH of the templates folder\nex: folderC sara ~/Downloads/Ctemplates"

-if you copy the 'folderC' file to your /bin directory and give it execution permission '+x folderC' you may execute it just by calling the command 'folderc'
+if you copy the 'folderC' file to your /bin directory and give it execution permission 'chmod +x folderC' you may execute it just by calling the command 'folderc $1 $2'

-alternatively you can just call it using .[its path]/folderC $1 $2

 not complex but does the job :)